Tfue: Personal life

 Tenney is from Indian Rocks Beach, Florida.
 He went to middle school for a week, but thought that "[...] it sucked [there] [...]" which is why "[...] [he] never really went to school [...]" after that and was homeschooled.

 In 2019, he moved to New Jersey with his duo partner Cloakzy.

 Tenney's older brother Jack is also a content creator under the moniker JOOGSQUAD PPJT, and has featured Turner in multiple YouTube videos.

+In January 2026 Tenney purchased a waterfront property in St Pete Beach, Florida, that was the site of the Woody's Waterfront restaurant, which had been irreparably damaged in 2024 by hurricanes.